 | VIPFAQ | ~$250,880 (2026) | Explicitly user/aggregation-driven; states it 'may include' stocks, properties, luxury goods without documented holdings |

 None of these sources cite audited financials, property records, SEC filings, or verified salary data.
 The $500,000 figure and the $250,000 figure are both plausible given his career arc, but neither is confirmed.
+PicTellMe’s compilation similarly lists Rico Constantino with a $500,000 net worth estimate, presented as an unverified figure within a broader list blank" rel="noopener noreferrer">PicTellMe lists Rico with a $500,000 net worth estimate.
 The oddly specific VIPFAQ number ($250,880) is a product of their aggregation model, not a reflection of actual documented assets, and should not be treated as more precise than the rounded estimates.
+VIPFAQ reports an estimated net worth for Rico Constantino of approximately $250,880 in 2026 and frames it as coming from user or aggregated inputs rather than documented records.

 Why net worth numbers differ so much across websites